 When the spouses agree on how to settle a divorce, the divorce process can be relatively simple and straightforward.
 Once the court confirms that the spouses meet the legal requirements for a divorce, the judge can sign the orders and the divorce will be finalized.
 Even if the couple cannot seem to come to an agreement on some issues, solving the dispute before going to court can help avoid any unnecessary expense and delay.

-If you have any questions about filing an uncontested divorce or how to resolve any disputes before going to court, contact the Joshua Wilson Law Firm today.
+If you have any questions about filing an uncontested divorce or how to resolve any disputes before going to court, contact the Higher Level Legal Law Firm today.

 Uncontested Divorce in Missouri

 An uncontested divorce is a divorce filing where there is nothing in dispute that the court needs to determine.
 The primary issues in any divorce or separation, depending on the individuals, include:

 If the parties can agree on all the major terms and issues in separating, then they can enter into their own parenting agreement or separation agreement.
 While anyone can benefit from an uncontested divorce, some couples that are more likely to be able to agree to divorce terms include:

 - Shorter marriages without children and without much in marital assets,

 - Marriages where the couple wants to remain amicable for the sake of their children, or

 - Couples who are in roughly equivalent positions of financial independence.